opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/remote-cluster-state.md

 ## Remote cluster state publication

 The cluster manager node processes updates to the cluster state.
-It then publishes the updated cluster state over the local transport layer to all of the follower nodes.
+It then publishes the updated cluster state through the local transport layer to all of the follower nodes.
 With the `remote_store.publication` feature enabled, the cluster state is backed up to the remote store with every state update.
-The follower nodes can then fetch the state from the remote store directly which reduces the overhead on the cluster manager node for publication.
+The follower nodes can then fetch the state from the remote store directly, which reduces the overhead on the cluster manager node for publication.

-To enable the feature flag for the `remote_store.publication` feature follow the steps in [experimental feature flag documentation]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/experimental/).
+To enable the feature flag for the `remote_store.publication` feature, follow the steps in the [experimental feature flag documentation]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/experimental/).

-Enabling the setting does not change the publication flow and follower nodes will not send acknowledgements back to the cluster manager until they download the updated cluster state from the remote store.
+Enabling the setting does not change the publication flow, and follower nodes will not send acknowledgements back to the cluster manager node. until they download the updated cluster state from the remote store.

 Enabling the remote cluster state feature is mandatory for remote publication to work.
 The routing tables repository settings contains the shard allocation details for each index in the cluster state.
 You can configure the remote table repository by using following settings: